Kristian Dobrev (footballer, born 2001)

-Kristian Dobrev (Кристиан Добрев; born 27 April 2001) is a Bulgarian footballer who currently plays as a forward for Slavia Sofia.
+Kristian Dobrev (Кристиан Добрев; born 27 April 2001) is a Bulgarian footballer who plays as a forward for Krumovgrad.

 Career

 Kristian started his career in the youth ranks of his hometown club Neftochimic Burgas, but moved to Botev Plovdiv's academy in May 2014.
 On 26 November 2016, he made his professional debut in a 1–3 home defeat against Ludogorets Razgrad, coming on as substitute for Omar Kossoko.

 Kris Dobrev scored his debut goal in an official game for Botev Plovdiv on 7 April 2017 during the 7-1 win over Montana.
 He became the youngest player to score a goal in Bulgarian First League, scoring at the age of 15 years and 345 days.

 On 25 February 2019 Dobrev scored a goal during the 4-0 win over FC Vereya.
 He won the award for goal of the round.
 In August 2021, he joined Slavia Sofia.

+On 13 July 2024, Dobrev signed a one-season contract with Rimini in Italian third-tier Serie C.